ramparvathaneni1/selenium-walkthrough/README.md

 const formSelection = selenium.By.id('search-form'); //add this line
 ```

-Again get a handle on the elemnt:
+Again get a handle on the element:

 ```javascript
 const formSelection = selenium.By.id('search-form');